-- 1. Develop proficiency in using a variety of data visualization techniques, including charts, graphs, and interactive dashboards, to effectively communicate insights from complex datasets. - 2.
-Critically analyze data visualizations to evaluate their clarity, accuracy, and relevance in different business contexts, enabling informed decision-making. - 3.
-Demonstrate the ability to utilize popular data visualization tools and software to create impactful visual representations of data that meet specific business needs and objectives. - 4.
-Enhance their ability to communicate insights derived fromdata visualizations clearly and persuasively to diverse stakeholders, fostering data-driven decision-making within organizations.
+- 1. Students will develop proficiency in using a variety of data visualization techniques, including charts, graphs, and interactive dashboards, to effectively communicate insights from complex datasets. - 2.
+Students will critically analyze data visualizations to evaluate their clarity, accuracy, and relevance in different business contexts, enabling informed decision-making. - 3.
+Students will demonstrate the ability to utilize popular data visualization tools and software to create impactful visual representations of data that meet specific business needs and objectives. - 4.
+Students will enhance their ability to communicate insights derived fromdata visualizations clearly and persuasively to diverse stakeholders, fostering data-driven decision-making within organizations.